xunhongt/open-projects/Innohack 2022/README.md

 - [BARE MINIMUM] Complete Option #2 by March 2023
 - [MEETING EXPECTATIONS] Complete Option #3 by March 2023
 - [EXCEEDING EXPECTATIONS] Complete Option #4 by March 2023

-### **Dec 2022**
-- [ALL]
-  - Familiarize with the following in Cloud B:
-    - Gitlab Setup
-    - Terraform Integration with VRA
-    - Currently used VRA Workflows and Cloud Templates
-- [Bob]
-  - Refactor VRA Catalog Items to have clear desired state

-### **Jan 2022 - Feb 2022**
-- [PERSON A + B]
-  - Configure Terraform Integration with VRA
-  - Explore the use of Terraform Configurations in Cloud Templates
-  - Create NSX Security Groups + Firewall Rules using Terraform Configurations declared in Cloud Templates
-- [PERSON C + D]
-  - Create Gitlab Repo for Terraform-related binaries
-  - Use external Terraform to create VRA Deployments in Cloud B
-- [Bob]
-  - Prepare for Demo (Developers' Process Flow) to showcase in Judging Panel

-### **Mar 2022**
-- [ALL] Judging Panel Dry-Run
-- [ALL] Judging Panel

 ### **Stretch Goals**